google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 mechanism allows the use of unmodified TLS servers, but the SCTs and inclusion proofs cannot be updated on the fly.
-Since the logs from which the SCTs and inclusion proofs originated won't necessarily be accepted by TLS clients for the full lifetime of the certificate, there is a risk that TLS clients will subsequently consider the certificate to be non-compliant and in need of re-issuance.
+Since the logs from which the SCTs and inclusion proofs originated won't necessarily be accepted by TLS clients for the full lifetime of the certificate, there is a risk that TLS clients may subsequently consider the certificate to be non-compliant and in need of re-issuance or the use of one of the other two methods for delivering CT information.

 ## Multiple SCTs {#multiple-scts}